 Training your puppy takes time, patience, and consistency.
 By following this week-by-week puppy training guide, you’ll be setting your puppy up for success in becoming a well-behaved and happy dog.
 Remember, every puppy is different, so adjust the training based on your puppy’s unique needs and personality.

-As you continue to build on the foundation you’ve laid in the first few weeks, you’ll see the rewards of your hard work.
+You’ll see the fruits of your labor as you build upon the foundation you established in the first few weeks.
 Stick with it, and you’ll enjoy a well-trained companion for years to come.